faratim/myFlix-client/README.md

 - Displays user's favorite movies
 - Allows users to remove a movie from their list of favorites

-## Technical Features:

-- Single-page application (SPA) built with React
-- JWT Token Authentication prior to accessing features
-- Accesses mongoDB using custom API
-- React Redux is written using the React library and React Redux
-- React Bootstrap as a UI library for styling and responsiveness
-- State routing to navigate between views and share URLs
-- Mix of class components and function components
-- Users can filter movies
-- Parcel for build tool

-## Dependencies:

-- React
-- React-bootstrap
-- React-dom
-- React-redux
-- React-router-dom
-- Redux
-- Axios
-- Prop-types
-- Redux-devtools-extension

 ### Screenshot of the app: